rdmpage/biostor-classic/README.md

 ## Image cache

 In the www directory there should be a folder called “cache”.
 This can be a physical folder while setting up, but in production the images will be stored on an external hard drive.
+Create a symbolic link to the external drive, and make sure it the link permissions are correct.
 For example:

     cd www
     ln -s /Volumes/LaCie/WebServer/biostor/cache cache
+    chmod 777 cache